See how much solar panels cost in your area

 Much like a car lease, a solar lease is an arrangement for you to have access to solar electricity without actually owning a solar system.

-Solar leases can be attractive because there are zero upfront costs and immediate energy savings.
+Solar leases can be attractive because there are zero upfront costs, immediate energy savings, and no maintenance or monitoring responsibilities.
 Plus, you get to lend your roof to the awesome cause of clean energy production!

 How Do Solar Leases work?